Last Updated on May 19, 2023

 Southern/Warm States

 Used school buses from southern or warm states, such as those in the Sun Belt region, may be in better overall condition due to the milder climate and reduced exposure to snow and ice.
-Consequently, they are likely to command higher prices.
-These buses may not have heating systems or may have less efficient ones, as heating is not a high priority in warmer climates.
-Rather, intense sunlight and high temperatures in the Sun Belt states can cause the paint on school buses to deteriorate over time.
-This results in peeling, chipping, or fading, which caffect the bus’s appearance and potentially reduce resale value.
-However, it is essential to note that paint issues are generally cosmetic and do not necessarily reflect the bus’s overall mechanical condition.
+Consequently, they are likely to cost more.
+These buses may not have heating systems, as heating is not a high priority in warmer climates.

 Insulation and Heating for Skoolie Conversions